npnpatidar/rajasthan/docs/RAS/Science and Technology/2_Physics.md

 | **Relationship**      | Fundamental physical technique                         | *Applied NMR technique* using primarily $^1$H signals from water   |
 ## Nuclear Fission and Nuclear Fusion

 Nuclear fission and nuclear fusion are the two primary methods for generating nuclear energy.
 Both processes originate within atomic nuclei but differ significantly in their mechanisms, products, energy output, and applications.
-The energy released in both processes stems from the conversion of mass into energy, governed by Einstein's famous equation `$E = \Delta m c^2$`, where a small mass difference (`$\Delta m$`) results in a tremendous amount of energy (`$E$`) due to the large value of the speed of light squared (`$c^2$`).
-Nuclear reactions release energies typically measured in *Mega-electron Volts* (`$MeV$`), which are approximately a million times greater than the *electron Volt* (`$eV$`) scale energies released in chemical reactions for the same amount of matter.
+The energy released in both processes stems from the conversion of mass into energy, governed by Einstein's famous equation $E = \Delta m c^2$, where a small mass difference ($\Delta m$) results in a tremendous amount of energy ($E$) due to the large value of the speed of light squared ($c^2$).
+Nuclear reactions release energies typically measured in *Mega-electron Volts* ($MeV$), which are approximately a million times greater than the *electron Volt* ($eV$) scale energies released in chemical reactions for the same amount of matter.

 ### Nuclear Fission